 Another common misunderstanding is that TMV valves need to be "maintained" annually.
 This misunderstanding comes from Table 2.1 found in HSG 274 Part 2, "To maintain protection against scald risk, TMVs require regular routine maintenance carried out by competent persons in accordance with the manufacturer’s instructions."
 Taken in isolation this statement leads many people to carry out work that may not be required.
 Further reading of the ACOP L8 and the Department of Health & Social Cares HTM04-01 confirms that maintenance is only required when the valves performance is dropping or failing.
 It is the regular monitoring of TMV valves which includes a failsafe check that is the required preventative measure and not regular maintenance.

 It is also a very common misunderstanding that TMV valves need to be fitted to every outlet in public buildings, offices, places of work, care homes, hospitals, etc. This is simply not the case.
-The misunderstanding is because of health & safety advisors, health & safety training companies and even the CQC themselves not being technically competent and not understanding relevant guidance.
+The misunderstanding is due to health & safety advisors, health & safety training companies and even the CQC themselves not being technically competent and understanding relevant guidance.
 The only legal requirement to fit a TMV valve is found in part G of the Building Regulations, a TMV valve needs to be fitted to bath in any new build or refurbishment.
 Other than the Building Regulations the only guidance given in relation to fitting TMV valves recommends that an assessment of scalding risk verses the risk of infection is carried out by a competent person.
 The Department of Health's HTM 04-01 recommends that TMV valves are not fitted to outlets which can be mixed (either manually or automatically).

 Showers & Spray Outlets